sloweax/ss5/README.md

      -u user:pass        add user:pass
-     -U file             add all user:pass from file -p port             listen on port (1080 by default) -l host             listen on host (0.0.0.0 by default) -w workers          number of workers (4 by default)
+     -U file             add all user:pass from file -p port             listen on port (1080 by default) -a addr             bind on addr (0.0.0.0 by default) -w workers          number of workers (4 by default)
 ```